Singapore reports highest single-day rise in COVID-19 cases | Health

 - Singapore

-Singapore's health ministry reported 2,909 new cases of COVID-19 on Friday, the highest since the beginning of the pandemic, while it recorded eight new deaths from the disease.
+Singapore's health ministry reported 3,577 new cases of COVID-19 on Wednesday, the highest since the beginning of the pandemic, while it recorded three new deaths from the disease.

 More than 80% of Singapore's population has been vaccinated against the virus.